 I practice this approach when I study Torah with students, coming together with the text as our guide.
-We each ask questions, challenge perspectives and listen.
-The text provides this neutral dialogue point that helps freedom happen.
-My goal here at HAMAQOM is for the people and communities I work with to feel inspired, connected and responsible for their Jewish tradition.
+We each ask questions, challenge perspectives, and listen.
+The text provides a neutral dialogue point that helps freedom happen.
+My goal here at HAMAQOM is for the people and communities I work with to feel inspired, connected, and responsible for their Jewish tradition.

 This perspective is also inspired by my own story.
 I grew up in Oakland and moved to Israel as a teenager.
-I have worked in Jewish organizations in Israel, the US and the UK and have a special love for Sephardic Rabbinic texts.
+I have worked in Jewish organizations in Israel, the US, and the UK and have a special love for Sephardic Rabbinic texts.
 I know how it feels to be on the outskirts of a community and how it feels to lead one.
-I feel comfortable in many different Jewish contexts, and sometimes I am uncomfortable too.
-I know that I can learn something from every person and community I meet.
+I feel comfortable in many different Jewish contexts, and sometimes I am uncomfortable, too.
+I know that I can learn something from every community and every person meet.

-Please be in touch with me if you’d like to study Jewish texts, learn more about Kevah, or build community around Jewish learning here at HAMAQOM.
+Please contact me if you’d like to study Jewish texts, learn more about Kevah, or build community around Jewish learning here at HAMAQOM.

 Show me the history!
 I feel most connected to my Jewish identity when I’m exploring our history, narratives, people, and places.
 I won’t rest until I’ve learned the complete Jewish story (you can follow along with me at my podcast, Jew Oughta Know).
 But more importantly, I want to help others connect to Jewish life and learning in ways that are meaningful to them.
 So many people tell me that they want to dive into Jewish learning but don’t know where to start.
 That’s why I’m here!
 I can help point you in the right direction — or better yet, let’s you and I craft a path together and inspire others to join.